- Buddhist Studies

-- Sikh Studies and Punjabi Language at the University of Michigan
+- Sikh Studies and Punjabi Language

-As one of North America’s premier research universities, the University of Michigan has been home to an endowed chair in Sikh Studies for over a decade.
+As one of the world’s leading research universities, the University of Michigan has been home to an endowed chair in Sikh Studies for close to three decades.
 With a flourishing interdisciplinary program of culture and language courses and a growing Ph.D. program, Michigan is at the forefront of an international renaissance in Sikh Studies.
-We believe that excellence in scholarship can flourish in harmony with the aspirations of the community, contributing to the evolution and dissemination of new insights into the Sikh tradition as well as serving as a resource for representing the lived experience of Sikhi in an increasingly global society.
-By constructing a foundation in scholarship and thought, the Department of Asian Languages and Cultures is committed to supporting and encouraging growth in the conversation of Sikh Studies in our world today.
+We believe that excellence in scholarship can flourish in harmony with the aspirations of local communities, contributing to the evolution and dissemination of new insights into Sikh tradition, literature, philosophy and the transmission of Punjabi language in an increasingly global society.
+By constructing solid foundations in research and teaching, the Department of Asian Languages and Cultures is committed to supporting and encouraging growth in Sikh Studies in our world today.

 With over 25 million followers, Sikhism (or Sikhi) is often described as the fifth-largest organized religion in the world.
 Founded in the 15th century in the northwestern region of India known as the Punjab, at the heart of Sikhi are the ten Gurus, from the founding Guru Nanak to the tenth Guru Gobind Singh who transferred authority from individual leaders to the scriptures and the community itself.
 Although most Sikhs continue to reside in Indian Punjab, there is now a large and thriving Sikh diaspora.